rakxsit/kuy-register/README.md

 # kuy-register
-Project on cue weighting of different register cues in Kuy, an Austroasiatic language of Thailand
+Project on cue weighting of different register cues in Kuy, an Austroasiatic language of Thailand.
+One published paper that came out of this project may be found at: https://www.degruyter.com/document/doi/10.1515/lingvan-2021-0042/pdf .
+A manuscript of another paper that is under revision may be found in the production > labphon_manuscript .

 In this project, you will find files from my project.
 The layout is as follows